Leukino/Engines-QT/README.md

 - You can select objects in the Hierarchy tab (default Root has child gameobjects)

+- You can see the console messages in the Console tab

 - You can create new objects in the GameObject -- Create empty gameobject tab

 - You can change the texture of the selected object with the Textures tab